 However, modern orthodontic techniques make it possible to exclude such consequences.
 Timely contacting Dentika dental centers will help eliminate the pronounced symptoms of an anomaly at any age, restore the natural anatomical structure, and achieve the desired result – an attractive and healthy smile.

 Taking into account the fact that the physiological bite of teeth in dentistry is the ratio in which the upper and lower elements are located and in contact properly, it is especially important to control the process of their development in childhood.
 For children who are diagnosed with an orthognathic or direct form, there is a risk of untimely – both late and early – change in milk units, which is accompanied by a change in the initial position.
 Preventive examinations allow you to determine abnormal conditions in the early stages.

 Adult patients who have already formed a jaw region that is not characterized by pronounced deviations may need the help of an orthodontist due to the manifestation of caries, the loss of one or more teeth, erroneous prosthetics, and also because of the abuse of bad habits.
 During the diagnostics, the factors that are a prerequisite for changing the initially correct bite are determined, after which the doctor draws up a prevention scheme that takes into account the peculiarities of the anatomical structure.

-Treatment of anomalies
+Bite of Teeth in Dentistry: Treatment of anomalies

 In cases where the pathological condition requires medical intervention, the use of conservative and radical methods is allowed.
 Options recommended for correcting the occlusal relationship include: